pydicom/pynetdicom/docs/scu_examples.rst

         if assoc.is_established:
             print('Association accepted by the peer')

-            # Creat a new DICOM dataset with the attributes to match against
+            # Create a new DICOM dataset with the attributes to match against
             #   In this case match any patient's name at the PATIENT query
             #   level.
 See PS3.4 Annex C.6 for the complete list of possible
             #   attributes and query levels.